JellenHammer/Champlain-College-CNCS-Notes/README.md

 ## Why 2022?
 Why not 2021 or 2023?
 While I did start working with computer networks in my junior year and not my senior year, my progress got more notable in 2022.
 I was tasked with renovating the student Networking and Cybersecurity lab of my voc-tech school before graduation.
 In the end, I had installed multiple vendor neutral servers, most of which I built myself, more than 15 Cisco enterprise switches and routers for each rack, and multiple Cisco ASAs.

+## Where is my documentation?
+Primarily in the "Wiki" section.
+There will be others in the "Code" section such as scripts for automation.